Provider Enrollment and Credentialing FAQs

 -

-23. Is this [see above FAQ] the only option I have for terminating my record?
+23. Is the process outlined in the answer to #22 the only option I have for terminating my record?

 If the provider has no activity (claim submissions) on any of their active health plans for 12 consecutive months, they will be notified to submit a Maintain Eligibility application.
-If not submitted, they will be terminated in NCTracks and will have to re-enroll.
+If not submitted, their participation will be terminated in NCTracks.

 -